angus42/dancefloor/Readme.md

 ## STL
 LED (Red) and button that switched and indicates Sound-to-Light mode.

-## SPEED/SENSE
+## SPEED (SENSE)
-A poti to adjust the speed in normal mode or sensitivity in Sount-to-Light mode.
+A poti to adjust the speed in normal mode (or sensitivity in Sount-to-Light mode).

-## XFADE
-Crossfade between steps in a sequence.
+_Notice:_ Sound-to-Light sensitivity is not supported in the current hardware version.

 ## MISC
 LED (Blue) and button for future extension...